-The Eighteenth Season of the JVL Summer School for Performing Arts for the fifth year will take place in YMCA Geneva Park, Orillia, Canada as part of the JVL Summer Festival and will feature a full program of master classes, concerts, and competitions.
+The Nineteenth Season of the JVL Summer School for Performing Arts for the sixth year will take place in YMCA Geneva Park, Orillia, Canada as part of the JVL Summer Festival and will feature a full program of master classes, concerts, and competitions.
 Students and teachers of stringed instruments and piano from many different countries will arrive at beautiful Muskoka to take part in JVL Summer School for Performing Arts “Music in the Summer” International Festival.

 The JVL Summer School for Performing Arts invites young and aspiring musicians to participate in the unique course of the Summer School.
 The course offers its participants a wonderful opportunity to combine their intensive and highly professional music studies under the tutelage of a distinguished faculty and concert performances with recreational activities.